Everyone should be safe on the job. We're committed to helping Delaware workers get the justice they deserve.

-At Kimmel Carter, we have been dedicated to protecting the rights of all injured employees in Delaware for over 40 years.
+At Kimmel Carter, we have been dedicated to protecting the rights of all injured employees in Delaware for over 50 years.
 We have experience with uninsured employers, employers who ignore employee injuries and even employers who attempt to retaliate against their employees.
-We work hard to get you in touch with right attorney, as soon as we can.

 School Work Injuries

 The education industry is a much more physical field than many people realize, and teachers, college professors, staff, cleaning personnel and other school and higher education workers often encounter dangerous situations on the job.

 As with any work injury, someone who works in education in Delaware may have a workers' compensation claim for medical bills, lost wages and disability if they are injured on the job.
 But for many school employees, getting the compensation you are entitled to is not always straightforward.

 Kimmel Carter offers free consultations for employees who were hurt on the job.
 Learn more about your rights by calling or contacting us today.

 Employees in hospitals, nursing homes, psychiatric care facilities and other healthcare facilities can fall victim to dangers that employees in other industries may not.
 At the same time, large hospitals and healthcare facilities often have extensive resources to direct towards silencing their workers' claims.